Building the Next Generation of Trustbuilders in Europe

 - Pay a 150 CHF contribution fee + the 50 CHF registration fee

 We will select suitable candidates based on their personal motivation and their demonstration of high interest or active participation in initiatives and projects related to Europe.
-Selected participants will be notified by email by 30 April 2019.
+Selected participants will be notified by email.
 They will need to finalize their registration by paying the registration fee (50 CHF).

 The Young Ambassadors Programme began in 2015 as an additional component to the Addressing Europe’s Unfinished Business (now Tools for Changemakers) conference and has been running every summer since.
 The Young Ambassadors Programme bases its methods on over 70 years of trustbuilding work by Initiatives of Change around the world.